 Flags modify the behavior of data validation.
-Valid flag values (see Table F-2 on page F-5) for AssertLength are: PF\OPTIONAL, PF\SILENT, and PF VALUE IF OMITTED.
+Valid flag values for AssertLength are: PF\OPTIONAL, PF\SILENT, and PF\VALUE\IF\OMITTED.
+See Table 8 on page 128.

-The value of the PF\OPTIONAL and PF\VALUE\IF\OMITTED flags must be the same as the corresponding conversion call (such as CobolToFloat or FloatToCobol, described on pages F-25 and F-46, respectively) for that argument.
+The value of the PF\OPTIONAL and PF\VALUE\IF\OMITTED flags must be the same as the corresponding conversion call, such as CobolToFloat (on page 144) or FloatToCobol (on page 164), for that argument.